wp-plugins/enhanced-meta-widget/readme.txt

 4. **Options**: You can select which links you want displayed.
 No links are displayed unless they're relevant to the currently logged in user, on the page they're currently viewing.

 == Change Log ==

+= 2.2 =
+* Changed wording from _site admin_ to _dashboard_ in both the options and the links.
+* If dashboard is selected, the link will appear for all logged-in users, not just admins.
+This allows non-admin users access to all settings for which they have permissions.
+* For admin, the link to the dashboard still appears at the top of all admin links.
+For non-admin logged-in users it appears just after _my profile_.
+* In the "Welcome, UserName" phrase, it is now an option to have the username link to the user profile.
+* Added Turkish (tr\_TR) language files
+* All language files updated to reflect the changes listed above.

 = 2.1 =
 * Fixed situations where an empty sidebar would be displayed, showing only a title, depending on what options were chosen for display.
 The most common was if \_show login form\_ was selected by itself (perhaps to have just a "log in" section of the sidebar).
 If this was done then logged in users would see an empty sidebar with just a title.
 Further testing identified some additional, likely rare, situations where this could occur as well, so those were all fixed.